ShreyBiswas/GreyLiteratureClassifier/README.md

-### Opening for development
+### Development with VSCode

-First, launch a terminal inside the Docker container with `docker compose run --rm --build GreyLiteratureClassifier` as before.  \
+1. First, launch a terminal inside the Docker container with `docker compose run --rm --build GreyLiteratureClassifier` as before.  \

-Then, open VSCode.
+2. Then, open VSCode.
 Use the Command Palette to run the command `Dev Containers: Attach to Running Container...`, and select `greyliteratureclassifier-GreyLiteratureClassifier-run-xxxxxx`, where xxxxxx is some unique ID associated with this instance.  \

-When the new VSCode window opens, you be deposited into the GreyLiteratureClassifier folder.
-If not, and a window opens to select the working folder, navigate up one level from `root` and manually select `/GreyLiteratureClassifier/`.
+3. When the new VSCode window opens, you should be deposited into the GreyLiteratureClassifier folder.
+If not, and instead a window opens to select the working folder, navigate up one level from `root` and manually select `/GreyLiteratureClassifier/`.

-Now, you can edit files in VSCode, and run them in the terminal.
-The terminal is already in the correct folder, so you can run `sh workflow.sh` or `python preprocess.py` as usual.  \
+4. Now, you can edit files in VSCode, and run them in the terminal with changes instantly reflected (i.e no need to restart the Docker container).
+The terminal is already in the correct folder, so you can run `sh workflow.sh` or `python preprocess.py ...` as usual.  \

-When you're done, as before, close the terminal and VSCode window, and run `exit` in the Docker terminal to shut down the container.
+5. When you're done, as before, close the terminal and VSCode window, and run `exit` in the Docker terminal to shut down the container.

-For notes on each Python program (preprocess/train/predict), scroll further down.
+For recommendations on using each Python program (preprocess/train/predict), scroll further down.
+For a quick rundown of flags, just run the Python program with `-h`.

 ---